NanoComp/meep/doc/docs/Scheme_Tutorials/Basics.md

 (set! symmetries (list (make mirror-sym (direction Y))))
 ```

 This tells Meep to exploit a mirror-symmetry plane through the origin perpendicular to the $y$ direction.
-Meep does *not check* whether your system really has this symmetry—you should only specify symmetries that really preserve your structure and your sources.
+Meep does *not check* whether your system really has this symmetry — you should only specify symmetries that really preserve your structure and your sources.

 Everything else about your simulation is the same: you can still get the fields at any point, the output file still covers the whole ring, and the harminv outputs are exactly the same.
 Internally, however, Meep is only doing computations with half of the structure, and the simulation is around twice as fast.